HartharnSam/HartharnSam.github.io/_pages/about.md

 I am now involved once again in outreach as part of the ONE Planet Outreach project's committee.
 The project focusses on providing off-curriculum and transdisciplinary environmental science education on topics related to climate change and ecological and environmental breakdown, and raising awareness for and promote science career paths.
 Events so far have included
 - Discover COP School Visit : A day of workshops for Y10-12 students exploring extreme weather events, and later negotiating to prioritise COP 26 Goals as the countries effected by those events
-- Discover COP Science Fair : A day of interactive exhibitions and chance to interact with PGR scientists to explore the science behind COP 26 at teh Great North Museum: Hancock
+- Discover COP Science Fair : A day of interactive exhibitions and chance to interact with PGR scientists to explore the science behind COP 26 at the Great North Museum: Hancock
 - Ask and Answer : Event with Great North Museum: Hancock, for primary school groups to ask questions to experts related to the Living Planet exhibition.
 - Great North Museum's Big Fun \| After Hours (in planning) : An event aimed at over-18s to give the freedom to explore exhibits, games and interactive demonstrations to understand the interactions between COP26 for climate change and COP15 for biodiversity.